 Think of cold spray coatings for finished product repair (aircraft engines, automobiles) as well as for the machines that create them (coating, protecting, repairing production line equipment.)

-The automotive industry also continues to expand its use of cold spray technology by coating synchronizer and pistons to extend their lives.
+The automotive industry also continues to expand its use of cold spray technology by coating synchronizers and pistons to extend their lives.
 The auto-body industry also uses cold spray more and more for bonding and protective coatings.

 More repair possibilities for cold spray technology

-Several other industrial applications for cold spray coatings look promising, and can provide a foundation for expanding cold spray’s use.
+Several other industrial applications for cold spray coatings look promising and can provide a foundation for expanding cold spray’s use.

 Cold spray helps protect the turbines in jet engines by repairing small flaws in superalloy components, that if left untreated could become a critical failure down the road.
 This technology also lengthens the part life cycle in older naval ships and their components.

-In the medical industry, cold spray can provide antimicrobial copper coatings to create self-disinfecting surfaces that prevent the formation of biofilms to help reduce hospital acquired infection rates and slow the spread of other contagious bacteria and viruses from common touch surfaces.
+In the medical industry, cold spray can provide antimicrobial copper coatings to create self-disinfecting surfaces that prevent the formation of biofilms to help reduce hospital-acquired infection rates and slow the spread of other contagious bacteria and viruses from common touch surfaces.

 Partner with VRC Metal Systems to increase your product life cycle stages VRC Metal Systems leads the industry in customized cold spray applications.
 Whether your goal is to repair, protect, or create in your operation, the team at VRC Metal Systems can build or curate the right equipment for the job.

-Our intimate and evolving experience with a wide variety of cold spray applications makes us adept collaborators on developing new cold spray solutions.
+Our intimate and evolving experience with a wide variety of cold spray applications makes us adept collaborators in developing new cold spray solutions.
 We work with and for a wide range of industries, and our cold spray innovations evolve continuously.